crleekwc/openshift-with-gitops-managed-clusters/README.md

 ## Skeleton branch
 I left a skeleton branch available, of just one application(local storage operator) and a sample environment, as a starting point for anyone that wants to use this repository to start their own project.

+## Things TODO
+- Figure out way that SealedSecrets will integrate into this methodology.

 ## References
 - https://github.com/redhat-cop/gitops-catalog
 - https://github.com/gitops-working-group/gitops-working-group